 The Effect of Feedback on Response Bias

 To examine whether the experimental feedback manipulation would cause a shift in response bias, we first calculated the SDT response criterion indices c and β for the second recognition test (see Table 2 for descriptive statistics).
 Recall that a higher value of c or β would indicate a more conservative response criterion (i.e., more likely to make ‘new’ judgments).
-Next we performed one-way ANOVAs with the experimental condition (Feedback: commission vs. omission vs. no feedback) as a between-participant factor, and with c or β in the second test as the dependent variable, respectively.
+Next, we performed one-way ANOVAs with the experimental condition (Feedback: commission vs. omission vs. no feedback) as a between-participant factor, and with c or β in the second test as the dependent variable, respectively.
 The effects of manipulations are reported averaging over manipulation check order conditions.

 Table 2

-Descriptive Statistics of SDT Indices
+Descriptive Statistics of Response Criterion